robbintt/popup-openvpn/README.md

     2. Add the IP address of the server to your `hosts` file
         - The `IP address` is available in your digital ocean dashboard
         - In the `[vpnservers]` section, replace the default 1.2.3.4 with your server's IP address
-        - advanced: you may add additional lines with more vpn servers which will generate different certificates but otherwise have the same users and certificate names.
-They would each need their own ovpn files.
-If you do this you will need to manually retrieve the ovpn files.
-You can find the final remote location in the 'makeovpn' role.
     3. Add each of the following to your `group_vars/all`
         - Replace or delete the example users and passwords entirely
         - You need at least one user and password